Confidently pre-plan every feature your website might include?

 …Knowing which of those nine skills you’re good at… and which you’re not (so you can decide whether to call in reinforcements).

-…Pre-planning every major feature that will go on your website, so you don’t get stuck during the website build-out process.
+…Pre-planning every major feature that will go on your website, so you don’t get stuck during the build-out process.

 …Knowing what questions to ask vendors – and what answers to expect – so you avoid scoundrels and hire a talented, trustworthy team who “gets” your vision and translates it into a compelling website.